Climate Emergency Declaration

 • Speak up, be vocal about the climate emergency.
 You can write to your local MP and councillors to ask them what they are doing about it

-• Use public transport, walk, cycle or car share to get to our events.
+• Use public transport, walk, cycle or car share to get to our events – and elsewhere

 • Check out Friends of the Earth’s helpful guide on practical steps you can take to tackle the emergency – from moving who you bank with to eating more plants!